metason/ARlog/README.md

 ![ARInspector](Documentation/ARInspector.png)

 ### ARInspector for Mac
-The __ARInspector__ app supports the analysis of AR sessions logged by ARlog.
+The __ARInspector__ app supports the analysis of AR sessions recorded by ARlog.
 The main features of ARInspector are:
 * Play back of logged sessions in real-time or step-by-step
 * Charts for CPU usage, memory usage and graphics performance (in fps, frames per second)
 * See screen recording as video